csherwood-usgs/coastsat_matlab/README.md

-# coastcam_matlab
+# coastsat_matlab
-Contains my Matlab code for working with coastline
+Contains my Matlab code for working with coastlines provided by Sean Vitousek

-This repo resides in /src/CoastCam_Matlab
+This repo resides in ../src/coastsat_matlab

-List of code: